beeware/briefcase/docs/en/reference/platforms/windows/visualstudio.md

 When you install Visual Studio, there are many optional components.
 You should ensure that you have installed the following:

 - .NET Desktop Development
     - All default packages
 - Desktop Development with C++
     - All default packages
     - C++/CLI support for v143 build tools
+    - MSVC v143 VS 2022 C++ x64 build tools
-  - MSVC v143 VS 2022 C++ ARM64/x64 build tools
+    - MSVC v143 VS 2022 C++ ARM64 build tools (if required)

 ## Application configuration